Chernivtsi University: Franz-Josephs-Universität

 Originally, the main language of instruction was German with separate departments for Ukrainian and Romanian and literature.
-German was the primary language even though the region it was located in, Bukovina, was not German-speaking, and other Austro-Hungarian universities outside of German-speaking areas were shifting away from German-medium teaching.
-The Emperor saw instruction in German as a means to enable any subject to progree anywhere in the Monarchy.
+German was the primary language even though the region it was located in, Bukovina, was not German-speaking, and a few other Austro-Hungarian universities outside of German-speaking areas were shifting away from German-medium teaching.
+The Emperor saw instruction in German as a means to enable any subject to progress anywhere in the Monarchy or elsewhere in Europe, where German was then the most-spoken language.
 During the period of Austro-Hungarian rule, the university operated three faculties: Greek Orthodox theology (the only one in Central Europe), jurisprudence and philosophy.
 To pursue the study of medicine, the Bukovina graduates still had to go to Lviv or to the Jagiellonian University in Kraków.

 Though the general language of instruction was German, professorships on Romanian and Ruthenian language were also established.
 At the time of Austro-Hungarian rule, the majority of the university's students were Jewish and German Austrians, while Ukrainians and Romanians comprised about 20%-25% of the student body.
 At times, there were more than 40 German, Ukrainian, Romanian, Polish, Jewish, and Catholic fraternities (Studentenverbindungen) in the city, reflecting its linguistic and religious diversity.

 In World War I, Czernowitz on the Eastern Front was the scene of battle between Austro-Hungarian and Imperial Russian forces, in which the university was severely affected.
 Nevertheless, plans for a relocation to Salzburg in the west met with protests from academics such as Eugen Ehrlich and Joseph Schumpeter.
 In June 1918 teaching activities were resumed after the Treaty of Brest-Litovsk with Soviet Russia.